xmrminer01102018/VegaToolsNConfigs/README.md

 VegaUbuntuQuickGuideForCNrCNrwz - How to manually setup Vega mining in Ubuntu for CNr/CNrwz with AMD drivers for "Experts".

+VegaUbuntuGuideForCNrCNrwz - How to manually setup Vega mining in Ubuntu for CNr/CNrwz with AMD drivers.

 VegaUbuntuQuickGuideForCNv2 - How to manually setup Vega mining in Ubuntu for CryptoNight V8 with AMD drivers for "Experts".